technoblogy/ulisp-riscv/README.md

 # ulisp-riscv
-A version of the Lisp programming language for RISC-V based boards.
+A version of the Lisp programming language for the Sipeed MAiX RISC-V boards.

 The "-comments" version is identical but includes comprehensive comments.